 Manage and load environment secrets from the AWS Parameter Store.

-Add vulnerability discovery for both custom code and open source libraries to your CircleCI build environment.
+Add vulnerability discovery for both custom code and open source libraries to your CircleCI execution environment.

 Consolidate management of versioning and sharing by storing your encrypted keys and secrets on CryptoMove.

 Store and manage secrets, API keys, and other sensitive data with a secure, distributed key management service.

 Integrate OSS compliance and vulnerability checks into your CI/CD workflow.

 Configure Google’s Binary Authorization service to sign and certify container images for deployment.

 Scan container images for vulnerabilities with NeuVector during the build and secure Kubernetes container deployments at run-time.